Inflation & Fed Word Search

 Stagflation is a rare and challenging economic condition combining high inflation, slow economic growth, and high unemployment simultaneously.
 It is particularly difficult to address because the standard cure for inflation — raising interest rates — can worsen unemployment and slow growth, creating a policy dilemma for central bankers.

-The 1970s stagflation in the US was triggered by OPEC oil embargoes that caused energy prices to quadruple.
+Real example: The 1970s stagflation in the US was triggered by OPEC oil embargoes that caused energy prices to quadruple.
 Inflation reached 14.8% while unemployment exceeded 9%, forcing Fed Chair Paul Volcker to raise rates to 20% to break the cycle.